pagkly/Zed/Investopedia3/Stop-Limit Order Definition.md

 A timeframe must also be set, during which the stop-limit order is considered executable.

-The primary benefit of a stop-limit order is that the [trader](https://www.investopedia.com/terms/t/trader.asp) has precise control over when the order should be filled.
+The primary benefit of a stop-limit order is that the [[trader]](https://www.investopedia.com/terms/t/trader.asp) has precise control over when the order should be filled.

-The [downside](https://www.investopedia.com/terms/d/downside.asp), as with all limit orders, is that the trade is not guaranteed to be executed if the stock/commodity does not reach the stop price during the specified time period.
+The [[downside]](https://www.investopedia.com/terms/d/downside.asp), as with all limit orders, is that the trade is not guaranteed to be executed if the stock/commodity does not reach the stop price during the specified time period.

 The stop-limit order will be executed at a specified price, or better, after a given stop price has been reached.
-Once the stop price is reached, the stop-limit order becomes a [limit order](https://www.investopedia.com/terms/l/limitorder.asp) to buy or sell at the limit price or better.
-This type of order is an available option with nearly every [online broker](https://www.investopedia.com/best-online-brokers-4587872).
+Once the stop price is reached, the stop-limit order becomes a [[limit order]](https://www.investopedia.com/terms/l/limitorder.asp) to buy or sell at the limit price or better.
+This type of order is an available option with nearly every [[online broker]](https://www.investopedia.com/best-online-brokers-4587872).

 ## Features of Stop and Limit Orders